 If you’re also like us, you probably love inbound leads.
 Those hotter-than-hot leads: people requesting information.
 They’re treated like gold.

-I’m gonna walk you through a few things today that we’ve tried internally here that work, to show you exactly what you can do to make sure that your teams stays efficient, stays effective, and scales quickly.
+I’m gonna walk you through a few things today that we’ve tried ourselves to optimize our own SDR team – and it worked – to show you exactly what you can do to make sure that your teams stays efficient, stays effective, and scales quickly.

 1. What is a “qualified lead”?
 Marketing must agree